K4kug3n/CSMSG/README.md

 SIMSG is a prototype of secure message exchange, using Signal protocol as end-to-end encryption, for the course of Advanced Security from University of Geneva.

+## Build

+This project use CMake as a project generator.
+To generate, use :
+> cmake build

+Then use the generate file for your compiler to build the project

 ## External library

 - Boost multiprecision for integer with more than 64bits